Salem Harbor: History

 The harbor was defended by Fort Miller in Marblehead from 1632 to 1865, and by Fort Pickering on Winter Island from 1643 to 1865.

 Salem merchants defended the colonies during the American Revolutionary War through privateering.
 When the 13 colonies declared independence, the Continental Navy had only 31 ships.
 To support their efforts Letters of Marque were issued to private merchant ships to authorize them to attack enemy merchant ships.
 George Washington's Army numbered 11,000 men; there were 11,000 privateers at sea in the Atlantic, Caribbean, and between Ireland and England.
 One of the goals was to obtain gunpowder, outlawed for import by the British.
 Over 2 million pounds of gunpowder and saltpeter were brought in by the privateers and merchantmen.
 They also captured British soldiers and over 10,000 seamen from the British Royal Navy, for the Continental Navy the total was 16,000 captured British.

-Titus, a slave to Mrs. John Cabot of Salem, established a business and successfully recruited blacks as privateers during the war.
+Titus, a man enslaved by Mrs. John Cabot of Salem, established a business and successfully recruited Black people as privateers during the war.
 Captain Jonathan Haraden was considered one of the best privateers, simultaneously fighting three armed British ships.
 His efforts resulted in the capture of 10,000 cannons.

-During the late 18th and early 19th centuries made, international trade was conducted in Salem from the Atlantic coast "to the farthest ports of the rich east."
+During the late 18th and early 19th centuries, international trade was conducted in Salem from the Atlantic coast "to the farthest ports of the rich east."
 Salem was one of the leading international ports by the end of the 18th century, importing ceramics, furniture, decorative arts, artificial flowers, textiles, spices and dye.